thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 ### NPM modules

 These are modules inside packages that can be downloaded from the [NPM registry](https://npmjs.org) using the `npm install` command.
-To see where NPM modules are installed, run the following commands.
+To see where NPM modules are installed, run the following commands in the Terminal.

 ```shell
 npm -g root